An official website of the United States Government

 Visit the Nuclear Matters website.

-The Deputy Assistant Secretary of Defense for Chemical and Biological Defense (DASD(CBD)), on behalf of ASD(NCB), oversees the Chemical and Biological Defense Program (CBDP), which develops chemical and biological defense capabilities for the entire Joint Force.
-DASD(CBD) provides the CBDP’s strategic guidance, manages the planning, programming, budgeting, and execution process, and oversees research, development, and acquisition activities.
+The Deputy Assistant Secretary of War for CBRN Defense (DASW(CBRND)), on behalf of ASD(ND-CBD), oversees the Chemical and Biological Defense Program (CBDP), which develops chemical and biological defense capabilities for the entire Joint Force.
+DASW(CBRND) provides the CBDP’s strategic guidance, manages the planning, programming, budgeting, and execution process, and oversees research, development, and acquisition activities.
 Additional responsibilities include leading the CBDP’s interagency and international cooperation and ensuring consistent and effective strategic messaging with key stakeholders.
-DASD(CBD) also serves as the principal advisor to ASD(NCB) on chemical and biological defense issues.
+DASW(CBRND) also serves as the principal advisor to ASD(ND-CBD) on chemical and biological defense issues.

 DEFENSE THREAT REDUCTION AGENCY (DTRA)